phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/extension_skeleton.rst

 Then you may declare dependencies, that means that your extension could need another extension to be loaded before it, or could declare a conflict with another extensions.
 This is done using the ``deps`` field.
-In reality, this is very ucommonly used, and more generally it is a bad pactice to create dependencies accross PHP extensions.
+In reality, this is very ucommonly used, and more generally it is a bad practice to create dependencies across PHP extensions.
 Also, note that dependencies are

 After that you declare a ``name``.
 Nothing to say, this name is the name of your extension (which can be different from